Morb0/college-vk-bot/README.md

-# PolyTeh VK Bot
+# College VK Bot

-VK bot having the ability to give useful information
+Someday there will be information